JacksonKuo/blog/_posts/2026-4-19-terraform-gcp-dts.markdown

     * Temp token uses custom SA permissions to read from GCS bucket
     * The DTS default SA `gcp-sa-bigquerydatatransfer` and writes data to BQ tables

 > Note: Starting March 17, 2026, the BigQuery Data Transfer Service will require the bigquery.datasets.getIamPolicy and bigquery.datasets.setIamPolicy permissions.
-This is only if the `enable_fine_grained_dataset_acls_option` option is opted-in.
 For more information, see Changes to dataset-level access controls.[^5]

+Weird.
+The deadline has already passed, so maybe DTS auto-receives those policy permissions now.
+On the dataset-level, looks like there's a new `enable_fine_grained_dataset_acls_option` optional enforcement.

 I'm not going to lie, i still don't fully understand how all this works... but some how it works in my instance